 VOX AT THE UCT SUMMER SCHOOL

-VOX Cape Town’s first involvement with the UCT Summer School was in 2017 as part of a programme entitled Three Brilliant Bs: Bach, Brahms and Beethoven.
-On the final evening, VOX sang the “Geistliches Lied” by Brahms.
+- VOX Cape Town’s first involvement with the UCT Summer School was in 2017 as part of a programme entitled Three Brilliant Bs: Bach, Brahms and Beethoven, at which VOX sang the “Geistliches Lied” by Brahms.

 Dr Barry Smith, musicologist and organist